HANNAH - Author Q&A

 What was the most rewarding moment you experienced during the writing process?

 The writing itself.
-Once Hannah emerged on the page, it was a joy to write for her, even in the moments that were challenging.
-In fact, the most rewarding moments in our lives are very often born out of challenging circumstances; and the story that the book tells mirrors that to some degree—the emotional journey that Hannah goes on in the book mirrors the process of self-discovery, and for me as the writer it was rewarding to experience what Hannah discovers there.
+Once Hannah emerged on the page it was a joy to write for her — even in the moments that were challenging.
+In fact, the most rewarding moments in our lives are very often born out of challenging circumstances, and the story that the book tells mirrors that to some degree: Hannah’s emotional journey mirrors the process of self-discovery, and for me, as the writer, it was rewarding to experience what Hannah discovers there.

 What would be essential to preserve if your book were adapted for film?